UofT-DSI/git/README.md

 * [Folder Structure](#folder-structure)

 ## Description
 The first portion of this lesson will be dedicated to getting started with version control and GitHub, and how it connects to the ethical discussions of reproducibility.
 Learners will learn how to set up Git and initialize and utilize repositories, including recording, viewing and undoing changes.
 They will also learn how to create branches and collaborate with others with shared branches.
-This course will put it all together and introduce some more advanced commands such as de-bugging and history editing.
+This Module will put it all together and introduce some more advanced commands such as de-bugging and history editing.

-Throughout the entire course, Learners will learn how to problem solve through live coding.
+Throughout the entire Module, Learners will learn how to problem solve through live coding.
 They will also learn about reproducibility and how to centre it within their work.

-This course is designed for those who have a degree in something other than Computer Science/Statistics who are looking to enhance their data science skills for their career.
+This Module is designed for those who have a degree in something other than Computer Science/Statistics who are looking to enhance their data science skills for their career.

 ## Learning Outcomes
 By the end of the module, learners will: